tomasanchez/sap-fiori_demo/README.md

-# sap-fiori_demo
+# Demo Fiori

-This is a SAP demo
+This is a SAP Fiori demo application, made to learn usage of Business Application Studio